-- Respondent was admitted to the practice of law in New York in 1995.
-He has been a Judge of the Long Beach City Court, Nassau County, since January Respondent's current term expires on December 31, 2034. - 2.
-Respondent was served with a Formal Written Complaint dated February 20, 2025.
-He enters into this Agreed Statement of Facts in lieu of filing an Answer.
+Respondent was admitted to the practice of law in New York in 1995.
+He has been a Judge of the Long Beach City Court, Nassau County, since January

+1, 2015.
+Respondent's current term expires on December 31, 2034.

-As to Charge I
+As to Charge I of the Formal Written Complaint